Skip to main content

 • Program Application

 The AURCA student application opens during the early summer and applications are typically due near the start of the fall semester.
-The 2023-2024 application deadline is Monday, August 28th.
+The priority application deadline for 2024-2025 is Friday, August 9th.

 AURCA research positions are limited in number, so students are encouraged to apply early.